Bloomberg-Beta/Manual/README.md

 We also want everyone to help make us better, the kind of investor you’d want to have -- and we think that exposing our approach in public is a terrific way to get reactions and evolve.

+Thank you to our entrepreneurs and friends who read the private version and helped us strengthen it; thanks in advance to anyone who reads it now that it's public, comments on it, forks it, or otherwise helps us get better.

 **So here you are.
 When in doubt, as they say, read the (ahem) manual. :)**

 ## License